 Paws, Present and Future

-Two animal lovers with a heart for rescuing dogs and cats call on Chase Morrill and his team to transform their West Gardiner cabin into a pet sanctuary.
-The crew works to bring modern-day amenities into a cabin that's over a century old while maintaining the rustic appeal that originally attracted the owners.
+Two animal lovers call on Chase and his team to turn their cabin into a pet sanctuary.
+The crew adds modern-day amenities while maintaining the rustic appeal that originally attracted the owners.

-Doug, aka Santa, and his wife Lois inherited a 1,250-square-foot cabin that's been in her family since 1958.
-With no major renovations since the 1970s, Chase and the team are excited to perform a Christmas miracle and transform this cabin into a wonderland for the whole family to enjoy.
+Chase and the team are excited to perform a Christmas miracle and transform a couple's inherited 1950s cabin into a wonderland for the whole family to enjoy.